adi10197/adi10197.github.io/_posts/2020-04-10-garbage-collection-102.md

 Above are 4 Full GC Events.
 Since allocation rates are only dependant on young generation space, we'll only be considering Minor GCs.
 Notice how these GCs are only triggered on Allocation Failures.

-1. <span style="color:yellow">Yellow Encircling</span>: Young Generation Space reduction during Minor GC.
+1. <span style="color:darkkhaki">Yellow Encircling</span>: Young Generation Space reduction during Minor GC.
-2. <span style="color:cyan">Cyan Encircling</span>: Time taken to execute Minor GC.
+2. <span style="color:blue">Cyan Encircling</span>: Time taken to execute Minor GC.
-3. <span style="color:white">White Encircling</span>: Time taken to execute Major GC.
+3. <span style="color:black">White Encircling</span>: Time taken to execute Major GC.
-4. <span style="color:green">Green Encircling</span>: Time at which Full GC began.
+4. <span style="color:greenyellow">Green Encircling</span>: Time at which Full GC began.

 The calculation explained below isn't entirely accurate, but it does give an indication and a reasonable estimation for the purposes of this exercise.